JS Series: Using Atomics to Handle Concurrent Writes from Workers

 The counter is instantiated here rather than sent as data due to how objects are cloned when passed between threads.
 Internally, objects are passed to the global structuredClone() method which performs a deep copy (or sometimes transfers the object if used as such) using the structured clone algorithm.
 This algorithm does not walk the prototype chain, nor does it duplicate getters.
 So in the case of our Counter object, the methods for updating the counter would not exist.

-To quickly try this out, open either a browser console, a Node REPL (by running node in a terminal), or Bun REPL (by running bun repl in a terminal).
+To quickly try this out, open either a browser console, a Node REPL (by running node in a terminal), or Bun REPL (by running bun repl in a terminal) and enter the following:

 class Example {